 Like most controllers, the KeyStep can be connected to your computer and integrated with your DAW of choice.
 Once connected, you can play individual notes, set it to arpeggiation mode for free-flowing arpeggios, or switch to sequencer mode for you know what.
 As mentioned in the features above, these sequences can be saved to the onboard memory, with info like gate length and swing also saved digitally.

-This information can then be transmitted in 1 of 3 ways: USB, MIDI and CV/gate.
+This information can then be transmitted in 1 of 3 ways: USB, MIDI and CV (controlled voltage).
 This means you can use the KeyStep to control your DAW, your MIDI compatible devices and your analog gear – no matter how old it is.
 Despite its unassuming size and simple layout, the KeyStep can very easily become a pivotal part of any rig – Eurorack, home recording studio, portable synth setup – the lot.

 It’s compatible with modular synths